 Since then, everything we have created and offered has been in direct response to what participants and community have raised and requested.

 The core people who currently make the blog and collective happen:

 Beja Alisheva has been a part of the White Noise Collective since Nov 2010.
-She/they/ze is a queer-identified visual artist, writer and activist/organizer, and is currently working as an intensive case manager in the Tenderloin where she is reminded daily how systematic oppression is.
-She/they/ze is most interested in issues related to colonization and Indigenous solidarity, racism in mental health and prison abolition, including organizing an SF Bay Area queer/trans prisoner solidarity and letterwriting project.
+She is a queer-identified visual artist, writer and activist/organizer, and is currently working as an intensive case manager in the Tenderloin where she is reminded daily how systematic oppression is and where she has led clinical trainings on ‘Racism in Mental Health,’ ‘Microaggressions,’ etc. Over the years, she has been involved in various anti-colonial, radical mental health, prison abolition, racial justice and anti-zionist campaigns.
+She is also a core organizer of Flying Over Walls/SF Bay Area Black & PInk, a queer/trans prisoner solidarity and letterwriting project.

 Zara Zimbardo, M.A. in Cultural Anthropology and Social Transformation.
 For the last fifteen years she has been a body-based therapist both in private practice and community health centers.
 She was the producer of an award-winning alternative current events television series, and leads workshops in critical media literacy at schools throughout the Bay Area.
 As a former member of the National Council of the Fellowship of Reconciliation, the nation’s oldest interfaith peace organization, she worked in solidarity with nonviolent activists resisting militarism in the US, Palestine/Israel and Colombia.
 Ongoing research interests include the politics of representation, Islamophobia, collective memory and nonviolent social movements.
 She is an adjunct faculty in the School of Undergraduate Studies at the California Institute of Integral Studies.